Ready to attract new clients with this SEO guide for accountants?

-My research in the screenshot below tells me that those who click, 99% will click the organic results and 1% click on the ads.
+My research in the screenshot below tells me the number of clicks; 99% will click the organic results, and 1% will click on the ads.

-Then I analysed the estimated traffic the top pages get in the organic search results.
+I looked at traffic estimates for the top pages in the organic search results.

 They get 1303 visits a month on average.

-So how come there’s 1300 searches for “How to avoid paying tax on rental income” and 8 top pages get 1303 visits each a month on average?
+So how come there are 1300 searches for “How to avoid paying tax on rental income” and 8 top pages get 1303 visits each a month on average?

 In fact, the top pages rank for 562 search queries on average.

 So the top pages are getting traffic from “How to avoid paying tax on rental income” then traffic from :